Pretty-Good-Freedom-Tech/hasenpfeffr-prepackaged/README.md

 This is adapted from `https://github.com/hoytech/strfry/blob/master/docs/router.md`.

-Edit the router config: `sudo nano ~/hasenpfeffr/setup/strfry-router.config`
+Review the router config: `sudo nano ~/hasenpfeffr/setup/strfry-router.config`; edit the relay list if desired.
+Later we will uncomment the plugin.

 Move router config: